jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 5. Hide/create secret keys and generate secret keys / stripe secret key Make sure you create this secret keys, if you download the project they will not be there
 * A new SECRET_KEY can be generated [here](https://www.miniwebtool.com/django-secret-key-generator/)
 * Set up an account with Stripe [here](https://stripe.com/gb) & input STRIPE_PUBLISHABLE_KEY & STRIPE_SECRET_KEY
+If working locally you will need to update the settings.py and comment back in env.py.

 6. Go to setting.py (line 153 to 175)  and this is what you should change